Code-Institute-Submissions/pbtrad-MS4-Music-Bits_MayResub/README.md

 * The call to action buttons have a 'ripple' effect when clicked, incorporating the blue into the complimentary orange, a material design effect achieved using css.
 * The footer uses some jQuery to keep it at bottom of page.
 * Icons from [FontAwesome](https://fontawesome.com/).
+* The website features Toasts, alerting users of a successful or unsuccessful action: success, warning, info and error.
+Toasts last 3 seconds.

 **Wireframes:**
 * Wireframes can be found [here]().